VerifiedXBlockchain/VerifiedX-Docs/docs/gui/gui-trouble-shooting.md

     b.
 Check your Task Manager (Windows) or Activity Monitor (MacOS) for a process called ReserveBlockCore and end it.
 Please note that this is a background process and you may need to switch to the advanced mode.
 If you are not familiar with how to do this, use option `a` above instead.

-3. Navigate to your RBX Folder
+3. Navigate to your DB Folder

     a.
 Windows: This will be located in `C:\Users\{username}\AppData\Local`.
 Note, you may need to enable `Hidden Files` to see the AppData folder in your user directory.